dwang27/Expense-Tracker-Collab-Project/README.md

 A module for keeping track on your expenses.

 ## Project Description

-Work in teams of 2-3 students to create a Python program that manages and tracks expenses.
-Each team will build an expense tracking system using dictionaries to store expense data such as categories, amounts, and dates.
-The goal is to use python dictionaries to organize and manage data and collaborate on Github.
+Expense tracking system using dictionaries to store expense data such as categories, amounts, and dates.

 ---